stellaryx-labs/project-inferno/README.md

 # To
 https://firms.modaps.eosdis.nasa.gov/academy
-- [ ] Data Ingestion and Manipulation
+- [x] Data Ingestion and Manipulation
 - [ ] Using FIRMS API
 - [ ] Data Visualization
 - [ ] Data Subsetting
+- finish the video tutorials on how to use the FIRMS website